Skip to content

 3. Ava: Transcriptions & Captions

-Ava uses captions to live transcribe voice to text to provide accessibility for people who are Deaf or hard of hearing (HoH).
+Ava uses captions to live transcribe voice-to-text to provide accessibility for people who are Deaf or hard of hearing (HoH).
 Ava's speech-to-text app provides 24/7 real-time audio transcription with about 5 errors in 100 words based on AI, and the highest possible accuracy with Ava Scribe at about 1 error in 100 words.

 Maggie Vaughan, CPACC